alanedwardes/Estranged.Core/README.md

 * EstCharacterMovementComponent - provides additional movement like sprinting, responsible for scheduling footstep sounds
 * EstFirearmAmunition - component providing tracking of bullets / clips for a specific type of amunition
 * EstPlayerController - controller providing main menu visibility management
-* EstPlayerHUD - provides heads up display support for the player (aware of weapons, amunition etc)